mknx/smarthome/config.md

 There are the following attributes for SmartHome.py:

  * `lat`, `lon`, `elev`: specifies the geographic coordinates of your home (latitude, longitude, elevation).
 The lat and lon are neccesary if you want to reference the sunrise/sunset or the sun position.
-See the description at the [Logic](/logic/config/) page.
  * `tz`: describes the timezone

 ### Sample Configuration